FThompson/ChromeLiveStorage/README.md

 });
 ```

 The `change` object passed to the callback can contain any of `oldValue`, `newValue`, and `value`.
-The `value` property will always contain the current value in storage.
-You can also access the storage object directly, `storage.sync.myBooleanValue`.
+The `value` property will always contain the data's current value in storage.
+You can also access the storage directly, `storage.sync.myBooleanValue`.

-By default, listeners added in this way will not be run upon the `load` function populating the storage object.
+By default, listeners added in this way will not be run during the `load` function when populating the storage object.
 To enable that functionality, pass `onLoad: true` in the options object.

 ```javascript
 storage.addListener('myBooleanValue', change => {